webleads-tracker

 4. Any additional expenses

-Why is it essential to analyze these costs in detail?
+Why analyze your costs in detail?

-Why not use Excel?
+Why not use a spreadsheet?

 "Using a very user-friendly and effective interface and UX, Furious is proving to be a fearsomely powerful, creative and innovative tool.
 After just a month and a half, we finally have a clear and pleasant view of all aspects of my company's business.